aisingapore/TagUI/src/media/RPA Workshop.md

   baseline|output execution log and relative-path output files to a separate baseline directory input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9

-  Tip - chrome or headless mode on Windows may trigger false positive on Symantec software, workaround is to move curl.exe from quarantine back to tagui\src\unx folder.
-[More details](https://github.com/kelaberetiv/TagUI/issues/111) of issue and whitelist report raised to Symantec.

 </details>

 ### CHROME EXTENSION (10 minutes)